qxresearch/qxresearch.github.io/_pages/home.md

 In the past few years, the field of computing has expanded significantly, gaining importance in society.
 Similarly, our research has become more intricate and accurate.
 Our approach to research has always been flexible; some projects extend beyond the formal definition of research and are done for fun.
 We're dedicated to assisting developers and researchers from around the world ⚡

-**We are looking for passionate new PhD students, Postdocs, and Master students to join the team!** <br> ( Follow us on [LinkedIn](https://linkedin.com/company/qxresearch) for timely updates regarding new opportunities. )
+**We are looking for passionate new PhD students, Postdocs, and Master students to join the team!** <br>
+- Follow us on [LinkedIn](https://linkedin.com/company/qxresearch) for timely updates regarding new opportunities.
+- Kindly email us your research interests and proposal for consideration.

 <br>
 <br>